 In 2017, the voters approved an unlimited tax general obligation bond for fire station renovation and expansion and purchase of three type one (structural) fire engines.
 This voter approved bond reduced pressure on the general fund for capital expenditures and is funded by a bond levy that is separate from the general levy that funds district operations.
-The district does not anticipate any additional voter approved or councilmatic (non-voter approved) debt in the near- to mid-term.
+The district does not anticipate any additional voter approved debt in the near- to mid-term.